skris56uic/cs580_final_project/Solution_2/Report.md

 ## Implementation Details

-I implemented a generalized version of the **Yannakakis algorithm** to evaluate $k$-line join queries of the form:
+We implemented a generalized version of the **Yannakakis algorithm** to evaluate $k$-line join queries of the form:
 $$q(A_1, \dots, A_{k+1}) :- R_1(A_1, A_2), R_2(A_2, A_3), \dots, R_k(A_k, A_{k+1})$$

 The implementation in `Solution.js` handles arbitrary values of $k$ (tested up to $k=9$) using a dynamic approach rather than hardcoded steps.